dmolitor/adaptive-infra/README.md

 - database:
-    This service utilizes the official PostgreSQL Docker image to store all relevant data and user resopnses.
+    This service utilizes the official PostgreSQL Docker image to store all relevant data and user responses.

 ## Running
 To start the services run: